 I am lead author or co-author on 35 peer reviewed publications, 10 book chapters, and 31 published abstracts.
 I have also been involved in 15 clinical trials, have given 15 invited speeches, and have been involved in 20 CME courses.
 My major clinical interests include state of the art anterior segment surgical procedures and immunosuppression of ocular immune and inflammatory diseases.
 I have extensive interest and experience in Ophthalmic Medical Missions and have led trips to the Turks and Caicos Islands, Ecuador, Thailand, Guyana, the Marshall Islands, Anguilla and Lebanon.

 I have performed thousands of cataract procedures, and have extensive experience with different types of corneal transplantation and pterygium excisions, among other anterior segment procedures.

-Diseases and surgery of the cornea and anterior segment; ocular inflammatory and Immune diseases.
+I specialize in diseases and surgery of the cornea and anterior segment, ocular inflammatory and immune diseases.

 Faculty members: Update your contact information and create a profile.